Mpouransari/MRZ_/README.md

       npm install

-- Then with this command we will raise the development server, and finally we go to a browser and access http://localhost:5173 (in
+- Then with this command we will raise the development server.

-- vite version 2 the port was localhost:3000, but in the new version the port is localhost:5173)

       npm run dev

 - View on http://localhost:5173/

+- finally we go to a browser and access http://localhost:5173 (invite version 2 the port was localhost:3000, but in the new version the port is localhost:5173)

   &nbsp;